saberkan/AWS/README.md

 - rds is not serverless. the only is aurora serverless
 - a lambda function can trigger other lambda functions
 - X-raw may allow to debug lambda..since can be fast complicated
-- lambda can be triggered with s3, cloudwatch, api gateway, lb, code commit, but not rds per example
+- lambda can be triggered with s3, cloudwatch, api gateway, lb, code commit, dynamodb, kenisis,sqs, sns, but not rds per example